 Verona is the home of star crossed lovers.
 It carries lore in its name and is an astonishing remnant of the Roman and Renaissance age.

-With only 24 hours in Verona expect to be dazzled by vast piazzas, discover Roman amphitheatres in pristine condition, and fall in love with the Shakespearean tale of Romeo and Juliet.
+With only 24 hours in Verona, expect to be dazzled by beautiful Italian landmarks and vast piazzas, discover Roman amphitheatres in pristine condition, and fall in love with the Shakespearean tale of Romeo and Juliet.

 If sites, art, and legend aren’t enough for you; prepare yourself for the food!
 The Adige runs down from the Vento Hinterland’s and brings with it intoxicating mixes of tomato-heavy goat, crepes stuffed with ricotta, and the best tiramisu Italy has to offer.
 My mouth waters in memory of Verona and soon yours will too!

 Verona is located less than 2 hours drive from Venice or Milan; it is in the middle of both!
 If you are travelling between these two beautiful Italian cities, definitely consider stopping by in Verona for a day.

 Disclaimer: Destguides may receive commission for purchases made through links in this article at no cost to you.

 Using the map of Verona, you can explore all the days and stops.